john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

     > escape
     You are so keen to escape that you literally leap through the fabric of the space-time continuum.
 You wake up in a shack in tenth-century Earth.
 A dressing gown, a toothbrush, and a flathead axe lie by your bed.
 Before you have a chance to move, Mongol hordes sweep magnificently across the plains of central Asia.
 They knock down your shack and burn the remains with you inside.
 You lost interest in the rest of the game.

-[The Hitchhiker's Guide](https://en.wikipedia.org/wiki/The_Hitchhiker's_Guide_to_the_Galaxy_%28video_game%29) is interactive fiction game based on the sci-fi comedy [novel](https://en.wikipedia.org/wiki/The_Hitchhiker's_Guide_to_the_Galaxy) by Douglas Adams.
-Adams had a real gift for humor and loved technology.
-The writing in the game is great; relaxed and hilarious.
-It follows the story of Arthur Dent as he is forced to hitchhike around the galaxy looking for a girl and a cup of tea.
-The game *might* be easier if you've read the book, but I doubt it.
-This game will kill you - a lot.
-If that sounds frustrating, this probably isn't the game for you.
+[The Hitchhiker's Guide](https://en.wikipedia.org/wiki/The_Hitchhiker's_Guide_to_the_Galaxy_%28video_game%29) follows the story of Aurthur Dent as he is forced to hitchhike around the galaxy looking for a girl and a cup of tea.
+The game was actually written by Douglas Adams, who wrote the [novel](https://en.wikipedia.org/wiki/The_Hitchhiker's_Guide_to_the_Galaxy) and rabidly loved technology.
+The first thing to know about this game is that it will kill you - a lot.
+It is a bit mean like that.
+While I enjoy the game, I consider it something to do on a long, lazy day when I have nothing but time to kill.
+If you are in a hurry to get to the end of the game, you are going to have to cheat or be disappointed.
+Because if dying a lot sounds frustrating, this is not the game for you.

 **Pro Tip:** If your version of the game allows you to save your progress, do that as often as you can.